-Here, you will have a few hours at your disposal, so you can swim in the sea, discover the local wildlife, or take a stroll along the beach.
+Here, you will have a few hours at your disposal, so you can swim in the Black Sea, discover the local wildlife, or take a stroll along the beach.

-We will then take a boat back to the local guesthouse where we will spend the night.
+You will then take a boat back to the local guesthouse where we will spend the night.

 Overnight in Mila 23.